rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 Results primarily focused on comparing the electorstatic potential computed by MTA to that of the supersystem.

-The next development :cite:`Ganesh2006` in MTA, led to a rebranding as CGMTA (CG standing for cardinality guided).
-In this study the energy, and energy derivatives, of a fragmented system are computed using the inclusion-exclusion principle.
+The next development :cite:`Ganesh2006` in MTA, came from realizing the IEP could be used to compute the energy, and energy derivatives, of a fragmented system.
 Initial applications focused on replicating the energy of medium-sized organic molecules using small-basis HF, MP2, and B3LYP.
 Also considered were geometry optimizations, and vibrational frequencies.
 This study is also one of the earliest applications of :ref:`mta06 fragmentation` and with